Essence therapy (including Bach flower remedies)

-This page tells you about flower remedies (such as Bach flower remedies) for people with cancer.
+This page tells you about essence therapy (such as Bach flower remedies) for people with cancer.
 There is information about

 Some people claim that flower remedies can help to boost your immune system.
 There is no scientific evidence to prove this.
 But many people report that flower remedies are helpful for reducing emotions such as fear, anxiety or depression.